ziskaki/2024-WHO-IGS-Summerschool/day-nanopore/hands-on.md

-# Workshop: Linux re-cap and Nanopore QC
+# Workshop: Long-read Nanopore Sequencing, Data Formats & Quality Control

 **Note**: If internet connection is slow, we can also distribute the example data via an USB stick (ask your instructor ;) ).